 Members of the Valiant Order

-In the subsequent pages, you can read about several people who were considered as members of the so-called Valiant Order of the 1,000-mile-long Hungarian Borderland in the 15th-16th-17th centuries.
-Discover their history by opening up this Menu point.
+On the following pages, you can read about some of the people who were considered members of the so-called Valiant Order of the 1,000-mile-long Hungarian Borderland in the 15th, 16th, and 17th centuries.
+Discover their story by opening this menu item.

-It was not an established order of knighthood with a strict hierarchy but it was quite similar to it as much as the knightly values and rules, customs were concerned.
-All the warriors – even the soldiers on the other side in the Ottoman side of the Borderland – shared in an unwritten code of values and behavior.
-There were strict rules about duels, visiting each other, celebrating and feasting with the enemy after the duels, and so on.
-Losing the reputation was the worst thing one could suffer, it was worse than death.
+It was not an established order of chivalry with a strict hierarchy, but it was very similar in terms of knightly values, rules, and customs.
+All warriors – even the soldiers on the other side of the Ottoman border – shared an unwritten code of values and behavior.
+There were strict rules about duels, visiting each other, celebrating and feasting with the enemy after duels, and so on.
+Losing your reputation was the worst thing you could suffer, it was worse than death.

-Those soldiers who regarded themselves as members of the Valiant Order (Vitézlő Rend) can be viewed as the last knights of Europe.
+These soldiers, who considered themselves members of the Valiant Order (Vitézlő Rend), can be considered the last knights of Europe.

-There were many landless petty noblemen among them whose domains had been long taken by the Ottomans and they or their grandfathers got stuck in a Borderland castle, serving the king, the Transylvanian prince, or their liege-lord.
-But we can find many runaway peasants or Hajdú soldiers among them, too.
-Generations grew up in the Borderland whose “school” was the fights on the field and the sieges.
-Although the majority of them were Hungarian, we can find many South-Slavic and Wallachian soldiers among them, not to forget the foreign mercenaries who very quickly got adapted to the habits of the Borderland in order to survive.
+Among them were many landless petty nobles whose lands had long since been taken by the Ottomans, and they or their grandfathers were stuck in a Borderland castle, serving the king, the Transylvanian prince or their liege lord.
+But there were also many runaway peasants and Hajdú soldiers.
+Generations grew up in the borderlands whose “school” was the battlefield and the siege.
+Although the majority of them were Hungarians, there were also many South Slavic and Wallachian soldiers, not to mention foreign mercenaries who quickly adapted to the customs of the Borderland in order to survive.

-There were Scottish, German, Italian, and Spanish members of the Valiant Order as well.
-Many of them became Hungarians like the Italian Pipo of Ozora:
+There were also Scottish, German, Italian, and Spanish members of the Valiant Order.
+Many of them became Hungarians, such as the Italian Pipo of Ozora:

 Ozorai Pipo (1368-1426)